CAPSTONE-2022-2023/Group_22/feedback.md

 ### Project Charter

-#### Introduction
+#### Introduction (5/5)
 Make sure to spell out the features that you are mentioning.
 To be done by the end of the day.
+Done!!!

 #### Overview (5/5)
 Well done!